 healthy file created by the start command exists.
 When the liveness command checks for the

-healthy file's existence, the status code returns a zero, signaling success, so no restarting occurs.
+healthy file's existence, the status code returns 0, signaling success, so no restarting occurs.

 After 30 seconds, the

-cat /tmp/healthy will begin to fail, causing unhealthy and killing events to occur.
+cat /tmp/healthy command begins to fail, causing unhealthy and killing events to occur.